Navigation auf uzh.ch

 After the extreme circumstances encountered in 2022 and 2023, no relief is in sight for Swiss glaciers.
 Despite exceptionally large volumes of snow during the winter, a combination of temperatures in July and August that at times reached record levels and dust from the Sahara resulted in a loss of 2.5% of the glacier volume.

-• More duties for Uber & Co.
+• More obligations for Uber & Co.

 • Getting around more freely in Zurich